-NWP 13 authorizes the discharge of fill material for bank stabilization activities.
-To avoid and minimize impacts to the aquatic environment, the terms and conditions for NWP 13 contains several restrictions including a prohibition of discharges into special aquatic sites, a 500-footlong limit, and a limit of no more than one cubic yard of fill per running foot along the bank below the plane of the ordinary water mark, unless these criteria are waived in writing by the district engineer.
-In addition, the new General and Regional Conditions would provide further limitations on the use of NWP 13 in sensitive aquatic ecosystems.
-With these constraints, NWP 13 would result in minimal adverse impacts to threatened and endangered species, both individually and cumulatively, in the majority of the Los Angeles District.
-With no Regional Conditions for NWP 13, there would be more than minimal impacts only in specific geographic areas and certain habitat types that exhibit relatively high physical and biological functions.
-The regional conditions for NWP 13 specify notification pursuant to General Condition 31 for all projects in special aquatic sites and perennial waters in the State of Arizona and desert regions of California, as well as for projects located in designated Essential Fish Habitat.
-With the inclusion of these proposed notification requirements for NWP 13, the above long-term minor impacts to endangered and threatened species in the Los Angeles District would be further reduced.
-In addition, given the large number of listed species in Los Angeles District, continued coordination with USFWS and NMFS is required to ensure minimal impacts to endangered species.
-With the continuation of the existing informal coordination procedures, the development and implementation of Standard Local Operating Procedures for Endangered Species (SLOPES), and the inclusion of additional notification requirements, the use of NWP 13 would have minimal impacts, both individually and cumulatively, to threatened and endangered species in the Los Angeles District.
+NWP 41 authorizes the discharge of fill material into non-tidal waters for reshaping existing drainage ditches.
+To avoid and minimize impacts to the aquatic environment, the terms and conditions for NWP 41 contain several restrictions including the exclusion of non-tidal wetlands adjacent to tidal waters; a restriction on increasing the drainage capacity beyond the original asbuilt capacity; and a prohibition of draining additional wetlands or other waters of the United States.
+In addition, the new general and regional conditions would provide further limitations on the use of NWP 41 in sensitive aquatic ecosystems.
+With these constraints, NWP 41 would result in minimal adverse impacts to threatened and endangered species, both individually and cumulatively, in the majority of the Los Angeles District.

+With no Regional Conditions for NWP 41, there could be more than minimal impacts only in specific geographic areas and certain habitat types that exhibit relatively high physical and biological functions and may also support habitat for threatened and endangered species.
+The regional conditions for NWP 41 specify notification pursuant to General Condition 31 for all projects in special aquatic sites as defined at 40 CFR Part 230.40-45 and perennial waterbodies in the State of Arizona and the Mojave and Sonoran (Colorado) desert regions of California (excluding the Colorado River from Davis Dam downstream to the north end of Topock and downstream of Imperial Dam).
+With the inclusion of these proposed PCN requirements for NWP 41, the above long-term minor impacts to endangered and threatened species in the Los Angeles District would be further reduced.
+In addition, given the large number of listed species in Los Angeles District, continued coordination with USFWS and NMFS is required to ensure minimal impacts to threatened and endangered species.
+With the continuation of the existing informal coordination procedures, the development and implementation of SLOPES, and the inclusion of additional notification requirements, the use of NWP 41 would have minimal impacts, both individually and cumulatively, to threatened and endangered species in the Los Angeles District.

-In southern California, the large number of listed species and designated critical habitat has made the public more aware of the need to contact the USFWS and NMFS for many proposed projects.
+In southern California, the large number of listed species has made the public more aware of the need to contact the USFWS and NMFS for many proposed projects.
 In addition, General Condition 18 requires the applicant to contact the Corps if their proposed project may affect a threatened or endangered species or critical habitat.
 The District has substantial information, including maps, previous studies and survey data that document areas that support endangered species.
 The District is also very careful to inform all prospective applicants of the need to comply with the ESA.
 If the District has no available data for a proposed project, the applicant may be referred to the USFWS or NMFS for additional information.
 When the District receives an application within the range of a listed species and/or the project area otherwise supports suitable habitat, the USFWS or NMFS is contacted early in the review process.
 To facilitate compliance with the ESA, the District has coordinated with the USFWS to complete programmatic consultations for several threatened and endangered species in Ventura, Santa Barbara, and San Luis Obispo counties.